 If you’d like to buy a Surface Pro 7 then you’ll have to choose between an i3, i5, or an i7 processor, RAM memory, and internal storage capacity up to 1TB, depending on whether you go for the platinum or black model.
 The starting i3 model is $749 offering 4GB of RAM and 128GB internal storage.

-According to Microsoft, the Surface Pro 7 can last up to 10.5 hours of uninterrupted use.
+According to Microsoft, the Surface Pro 7 can last up to 10.5 hours of uninterrupted use and you can buy it directly from the Microsoft Store or check Amazon for the best prices.

 If you plan on gaming on this 2-in-1 tablet then you have a lot of options, depending on how much you’d like to spend.
 The i5 and i7 versions are your best bet, with at least 8GB of RAM.